 "What I enjoyed about this was simple.
 It was a world.
 It was a world through the eyes of a young one, soon to be not-so-young--a world of discovery, beautiful and painful all at once."
 Nikkita Pierrottie, author of The Redford Files on The Waters of Nyra

 My work is a conglomeration of the literature I loved as a kid.
 Like many mixed-bags, it has trouble fitting into any one place.
 Some have called my books "for children" because my protagonists are animals.
 Other call it "crossover" because it speaks to the reader maturely.
-Most of my readers are adults who are nostalgic for the animal fiction they loved as children, but every so often I'll hear from a kid (and few things make me happier).
+Most of my readers are adults who are nostalgic for the animal fiction they loved as children, but every so often I'll hear from a young person (and few things make me happier).

 Never an ordinary dragon, Nyra grew up forbidden to breathe fire or fly.
 Like her mother before her, she has only known a life of enslavement, held in thrall by mountain dragons, which need Nyra’s ripening wings to secure hunting for the future.